LZaplata/Pages-plugin/README.md

 # Pages plugin
-This is Nette Framework extension for ESA logistics.
+This is plugin for creating pages and managing its content.

 ## Example page